-A: Take one serving (4 capsules) in the AM with 8-10oz of water.
+A: As a dietary supplement, take one serving (4 capsules) in the morning with 8-10oz of water.

 Q: Do natural testosterone boosters really work?

-A: Yes..dependent upon the right ingredients being used.
-The ingredients in Test Black have been confirmed by research to boost natural testosterone levels for varying periods of time.
+A: Yes, depending upon the right ingredients being used.
+The ingredients in Test BLACK have been confirmed by research to boost natural testosterone levels.